openive/WUHAN.996/README.md

 Where are the issues?
 ---

-Even with interaction limits on, the issues area was totally out of control.
+Even with interaction constraints, the problem domain is completely out of control.
-So I **personally** decided to switch it off, not by GitHub or others.
+The world is not at peace without question.

 License